Model-free Vehicle Tracking and State Estimation in Point Cloud Sequences: Related Work

 These model-based approaches heavily rely on detection or shape completion in every single frame.
-So point cloud sparsity of unfamiliar objects could easily lead to failures.
-However, our model-free setting seeks to tackle this since it does not need to fit a model and considers multi-frame information from LiDAR sequences.
+So point cloud sparsity and unfamiliar objects could easily lead to failures.
+However, our model-free setting seeks to tackle this since it does not need to fit a model and can consider multi-frame information from LiDAR sequences.

-Different from the aforementioned works involving searching for the target object in raw LiDAR data, some studies assume the point cloud could be well-segmented or the segmentation information is available.
+Different from the aforementioned works involving searching for the target object in raw LiDAR data, some assume the point cloud could be well-segmented or the segmentation information is available.
 Hence their focus is state estimation in relatively clean point cloud data.
 Some representative methods are as follows, Held \textit{\etal}~\cite{Held-Combining} minimizes an energy function on the inconsistency between observed point cloud and object states.
 Gro{\ss} \textit{\etal}~\cite{alignnet-3d} registers the motion between point cloud snapshots.
 Goforth \textit{\etal}~\cite{joint-lucey} learns to complete the shapes of vehicles and jointly decode the states.
 The problem of these methods lies in the assumption of well-segmented point cloud, which is rare in practice.
 Therefore, by only providing the first frame annotation, our setting enforces the algorithms to face the challenge of solving tracking and state estimation simultaneously.

-Many previous model-free works~\cite{moosmann2013joint, wang2015model, dewan2016motion, pomerleau2014long, azim2012detection, tipaldi2009motion, van2010integrated} mainly focus on the problem of MOT.
-They first carry out the detection task leveraging either the motion information or assuming that LiDAR points draw the boundaries of objects.
-Then these methods associate the detected bounding boxes according to the estimated motion information or motion models.
+Many model-free works~\cite{moosmann2013joint}\cite{ wang2015model}\cite{dewan2016motion}\cite{pomerleau2014long}\cite{azim2012detection}\cite{tipaldi2009motion}\cite{van2010integrated} mainly focus on the problem of MOT.
+They first operate object detection leveraging either the motion information or assuming that LiDAR points draw the boundaries of objects.
+Then they associate the detected bounding boxes according to the estimated motion information or motion models.
 Therefore, these methods differ from our objectives for using SOT.

 The only work we found falls into our setting is Ushani \textit{\etal}~\cite{IROS-Continuous-time}.
-Dating back to that period, there is no large-scale dataset fits the evaluation needs, thus~\cite{IROS-Continuous-time} only tests on a private dataset, which makes the comparisons with their work infeasible.
+Dating back to that period, there is no large-scale dataset fits the evaluation needs, thus~\cite{IROS-Continuous-time} only tests on a private dataset, which makes the comparisons infeasible.
 This is just the reason to propose our new LiDAR-SOT benchmark, which aims to promote the studies in this area.